-Throughout the pandemic many workers have been allowed to work from home.
-We have conclusive proof that workers can work from home and still deliver vital services, without affecting workloads and performance.
+The pandemic has meant that out of necessity, and in order to keep workers safe, many employees have been allowed to work from home.
+This has proved conclusively that workers can be trusted to work from home and still be able to deliver on workloads and performance.

-While it has not always been easy for some of our members, for many it has meant the end of expensive, time consuming and stressful commutes into workplaces.
-This has resulted in improved wellbeing for those whose circumstances support working from home as well as giving the planet a breather with a reduction in CO2 and other harmful emissions associated with transport.
+While this has not always been easy for some, particularly because of the isolation that has come with the succession of lockdown measures, for many this has meant the end of expensive, time-consuming and stressful commutes into workplaces.
+This has resulted in improved wellbeing for those whose circumstances support working from home as well as a reduction in the CO2 and other harmful emissions associated with transport.

-- Mobile worker - Role is likely to be undertaken from a variety of locations on a daily basis, not a single office base.
-Role likely requires face to face contact with public or customers outside of office environment.
+Mobile worker - Role is likely to be undertaken from a variety of locations daily, not a single office base.
+Role likely requires face-to-face contact with public or customers outside of office environment.
 Location of the role is determined by the activity or service required.
-The DWP sees this status as applying to Visiting officers, Fraud and Compliance officers

 PCS view on hybrid working proposals

-Whilst there is much to welcome in these proposals and the access to hybrid working has the potential to liberate many from the daily commute thereby having a role in the reduction of carbon emissions, the big problem with the DWP’s current position is that Jobcentre staff will not have access to hybrid working.
+While there is much to welcome in these proposals and the access to hybrid working has the potential to liberate many from the daily commute, thereby having a role in the reduction of carbon emissions, the big problem with the DWP’s current position is that jobcentre staff will not have access to hybrid working.

-In consultation between PCS and DWP, the employer has insisted that although front-facing members will have the equipment to work from home, opportunities to do so will be very limited.
-The Department and the Government are dogmatically insisting that services in Jobcentres for example should almost exclusively be delivered face to face.
+In the discussions that PCS has had with DWP, the employer has insisted that, although jobcentre members will have the equipment to work from home, opportunities to work from home for workplace-based workers will be very limited.
+The department and the government are dogmatically insisting that jobcentre services should almost exclusively be delivered face to face.

-However, we also believe that Jobcentre workers should have greater access to opportunities to work from home than the current proposals allow.
+PCS strongly believes in community-based jobcentres serving the people that live close to them, particularly those who are vulnerable, but also believes that jobcentre workers should have greater access to opportunities to work from home than the current proposals allow.

-Jobcentre members have had to make great sacrifices throughout the pandemic, categorised as key workers they have continued to put themselves, their families and communities at risk by delivering limited services to the most vulnerable from their workplaces.
-The period of the pandemic has also shown, conclusively, that Jobcentre staff can deliver great service from home.
-It is scant reward for this group of workers, highly praised by so many including the Prime Minister, that they do not have access to something every other group of employees in DWP has; namely the ability to have reasonable working from home arrangements.
+Jobcentre members have had to make great sacrifices throughout the pandemic, categorised as key workers they have continued to put themselves, their families and their communities at risk by delivering limited services to the most vulnerable from their workplaces.
+The period of the pandemic has also shown, conclusively, that jobcentre staff can deliver great service from home.
+It is scant reward for this group of workers, highly praised by so many including the prime minister, that they do not have access to something every other group of employees in DWP has, namely the ability to have reasonable working from home arrangements.

-PCS will continue to campaign for all members who want decent access to working from home to have it and are currently encouraging members to attend meetings organised by branches to discuss the current safety position in DWP.
+PCS will continue to campaign for all members who want decent access to homeworking to have it.